kcabr/cizzle-ai-software-builder/README.md

 ### Step 4: Request Prompt

-- The system generates a structured request prompt with your idea inserted
+- The system generates a structured request prompt with your idea inserted; review and tweak
 - Copy this prompt to a non-reasoning AI Model
 - Iterate with the AI until you have a satisfactory response
 - Paste the AI's response back into the application

 ### Step 5: Technical Specifications

-- The system generates a technical specifications prompt with your previous outputs inserted
+- The system generates a technical specifications prompt with your previous outputs inserted; review and tweak
 - Copy this prompt to a REASONING AI Model with a Large Context Window
 - Paste the AI's response back into the application

 ### Step 6: Planner Prompt

-- The system generates a planning prompt incorporating previous inputs and outputs
+- The system generates a planning prompt incorporating previous inputs and outputs; review and tweak
 - Copy this prompt to a REASONING AI Model with a Large Context Window
 - Paste the AI's response back into the application

 ### Step 7: Code Generation

 - Choose between standard or advanced (XML) code generation format
-- The system generates a code implementation prompt with all previous context
+- The system generates a code implementation prompt with all previous context; review and tweak
 - Copy this prompt to a REASONING AI Model with a Large Context Window
 - Add the generated code files to your project; bugfix / tweak
 - Repomix your codebase (text all in one file) and replace the Current Code input with your latest code; do this for each planner step